 - Death benefits for the victims’ families for fatal premises liability accidents

 There’s a time limit on when you can file.
-Take action today.
+Take action today with a Premises Liability Lawyer.

 There is a time limit on when you are permitted to file a claim or a lawsuit for your injuries.
 In many instances, you will have two years, but with certain claims, it can be as little as 60 days.
 Don’t procrastinate on taking action.
 Get the compensation you need and deserve.
 Call The Law Office of Jason R. Schultz, P.C. today for a free consultation at 404-474-0804 or contact us online.